Lurker00/PhoneBook-sagevt/README.md

 **WARNING: Please read the whole description with attention, to avoid possible problems!**<br />
 **DISCLAIMER: This software extensively uses undocumented API.
-I've tested it under Android 6-10, but real world devices may have different behavior.
+I've tested it under Android 6-10 emulators, but real world devices may have different behavior.
 No warranty at all: use it at your own risk and responsibility!**

 # What is it?
 This repository is dedicated to a part of the firmware for [Anyware PhoneBook](https://github.com/Lurker00/PhoneBook/).
 If you have such a device, and